tanishi/Slackker/README.md

 # Slackker

-Slack client like Twitter
+Slack client like TweetDeck

 ## Description

-Slackker is Slack client like Twitter.
+Slackker is Slack client like TweetDeck.
 This client to stream posts.

 ## Requirement